 Betty Crocker Scalloped Potatoes (doubled): 10 ½ cup servings: $1.83 or 18.5 cents a serving. *

-Homemade Betty Crocker Potatoes: 6 one cup servings: $.91 and if we divide my serving into ½ cup portions, it’s 12 servings, 7.5 cents each.
+Scalloped Potatoes, Like the ones your Grandma made: 6 one cup servings: $.91 (without ham) and if we divide my serving into ½ cup portions, it’s 12 servings, 7.5 cents each.
 If we were to adjust the my recipe to equal the same amount as the boxed version, it would cost 75 cents to make instead of the $.91 cents. *

 It does take about 10 minutes to make my potatoes with a food processor, and I do have to run the oven longer – they take about an hour and ten minutes to bake so they’re not an “instant” side dish.
 (Cut the recipe in half and they bake much quicker and they’re marvelous left over.)
 Even though they cost more than my version, I was just about ready to concede and say the $1.08 extra cost (adjusted) just wasn’t worth it, and maybe I should throw in the towel on this one.
 Then I tasted the boxed version.